bitauth/chaingraph/README.md

 ### Deploy a Release

-Using the default configuration, Chaingraph will be installed with a single `testnet4` [BCHN](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node) full node, an internally-managed Postgres instance, and no load balancer.
+Using the default configuration, Chaingraph will be installed with one `chipnet` and one `testnet4` [BCHN](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node) full node, an internally-managed Postgres instance, and no load balancer.

 This is an ideal configuration for experimenting with Chaingraph, as it can be deployed on very low-powered clusters (often even within the free tier provided by many cloud Kubernetes providers).
 See the [chart readme](./charts/chaingraph/readme.md) for information about other options.